Introduction

 Woocommerce supports integration with various payment systems such as PayPal, Stripe, Authorize.net and others.
 Integration with payment systems allows your customers to make purchases in your online store using various payment methods.

-6. Set up tax and product tags
+6. Set up tax and product labels

 7. Set up SEO optimization for your products

 SEO optimization will help your products appear in search engine results when users search for the products you offer.
 To set up SEO optimization for your products, you can use SEO plugins such as Yoast SEO or All in One SEO Pack.
-These plugins will allow you to set meta tags, define keywords and descriptions for each product and ensure proper indexing in search engines.
+These plugins will allow you to set meta tags, define keywords and descriptions for each product, and ensure proper indexing in search engines.

 8. Check the loading speed of your online store